Marine Surveyor Florida - Marine Surveys and Deliveries

 Yacht Repair Inspection Surveys – Sometimes it takes a trained eye to spot inadequacies in repairs.
 Some repairs may even require a sea trial.
 After any kind of boat or yacht repair we can inspect the repair and prepare a report for your insurance or prospective buyers.
 Captain Todd can be your Surveyor agent representative for situations such as these..

 Infrared Thermal Imaging/Scanning – This service can be incorporated into marine surveys.
-Our marine Surveyor will utilize the latest FLIR Thermal camera and Hull Moisture Meter to reveal abnormal temperature anomalies and high moisture readings.
+Our marine Surveyor will utilize the latest FLIR Thermal Hull Moisture Meter to reveal abnormal temperature anomalies and high moisture readings.
 This is also highly effective for revealing hidden or visually obscured mechanical equipment malfunctions such as leaks or overheating.

 Survey Specific Information